Boa-Snake-Robot/Boa-Manual/02_guided_tour/01_mechanics.md

 - **PCB-holder:** Holds the PCB.
 Duh.

 - **Top Hat:** Covers the top of each link.
-Serves as dust and debris protection for the onboard electronics in the links, as well as being the attachment point for each Cable Bridge
+Serves as dust and debris protection for the onboard electronics in the links, as well as being the attachment point for each Cable Bridge.
+Has a nice big hole where you can insert a USB-C cable to debug the control electronics in the link

 # Motor coupling